simonspa/corryvreckan/src/modules/Alignment/README.md

 number_of_tracks = 1000000
 log_level = INFO
 ```
-Parameters to be used in multiple algorithms can also be defined globally at the top of the configuration file.
+Parameters to be used in multiple modules can also be defined globally at the top of the configuration file.
 This is highly encouraged for parameters such as `DUT` and `reference`.